What is the clinical spectrum of Idiopathic Pulmonary Fibrosis?

 Although rodents have a much smaller lung capacity than humans, the 10 times higher breathing rate in rodents reflects their faster physiological processes, including processes that involve clearance of the respiratory tract.

-On the other hand, the 10 times smaller inner diameter of the trachea in rodents can eventually lead to an obstruction of the airways and, subsequently, to animal death, even when the compound under investigation is non-toxic to humans Hofman et al., Appl.
-In Vitro Tox., Jun 2018.
+On the other hand, the 10 times smaller inner diameter of the trachea in rodents can eventually lead to an obstruction of the airways and, subsequently, to animal death, even when the compound under investigation is non-toxic to humans 12.

 Furthermore, in contrast to humans, rodents, but also dogs and cats, have branched bony structures known as nasal turbinates, that can result in a greater deposition of aerosols in the nasal vestibules compared to humans.
 This feature can have both a protective and a harming role compared to humans, since the complex turbinate membranes can act as a naturel filter that protects the lower respiratory tract or confer a heightened susceptibility to nasal lesions and tumors.